 I did what he said.
 I located and hired a trained Italian translator, a woman named Maria Chiara Zanolli, to make a literal translation of the columns.
 She did this, complaining the while that Pound’s Italian was so idiosyncratic it was more obtuse than the most obscure of dialects.
-I then took what she provided, and, with my graduate student’s knowledge of Pound’s utterly idiosyncratic English idiom, (which I was probably better with than at understanding exactly what Pound was saying) retranslated them so they sounded like Ezra Pound, and made some sort of logical sense.
+I then took what she provided, and, with my graduate student’s knowledge of Pound’s utterly idiosyncratic English idiom, (I was probably better at mimicking Pound than at understanding exactly what he was saying) retranslated them so they sounded like Ezra Pound, and made some sort of logical sense.

 Then there’s the name on the other side of the protocols’ hypen: Slobodan Drakulic.
 Slobodan was a cherished intellectual companion of mine, and his obituary, to make a long and quite sad story short, is here.
 In the summer of 1995, he introduced me to a Bosnian poet named Admiral Mahic and asked me to help translate his work.
 Admiral had been brought to Canada from Sarajevo by PEN, and installed as a kind of informal poet-in-residence at the University of Toronto’s Massey College.
-Admiral didn’t do well there, for several reasons.
+Admiral, er, didn’t do well there, for several reasons.
 Massey, I think, was expecting a scholarly Muslim poet, and Admiral, though ethnically Muslim, was a larger-than-life free spirit who enjoyed women and booze more than was wise or healthy in a country traumatized by an ethnic and religious civil war.
-He was also the sort of man who couldn’t have a conversation with anyone—male or female—without putting his hands all over them, and this, at the height of the body-perimeter hysteria that was then sweeping the universities, did not go over well at Massey.
-When Slobodan brought Admiral to me, he had recently “left” Massey under a cloud, and was in some danger of being expelled from Canada and returned to Bosnia, where his free spirit had also made him political enemies, this time of the sort that carry lethal weapons and don’t mind firing them at others.
+He was also the sort of man who couldn’t have a conversation with anyone—male or female—without putting his hands all over them, and this conversational style, with the body-perimeter hysteria that was then mounting at most universities, did not go over well at Massey.
+When Slobodan brought Admiral to me, he had recently “left” Massey under a cloud, and was in some danger of being expelled from Canada and returned to Bosnia, where his free spirit had made him some political enemies, this time of the sort that carry lethal weapons and don’t mind firing them at others.

 Slobodan had found Admiral a place to live off campus, and had, I think, come to some sort of arrangement with Massey that sprung Admiral some of the funds PEN had put up for his accommodation.
 Slobodan’s question to me was this: Why hadn’t either PEN or Massey College done anything about translating Admiral Mahic’s poetry into English?

 The difficulties of translating Mahic’s poems were three.
 One is the obvious one, that of transliteration between languages that operate by different habitual and syntactical rules.
-This turned out to be a difficulty rather easily surmountable by intelligence and labour, which I got unstintingly from all three translators, particularly Slobodan.
+This turned out to be a difficulty rather easily surmountable by intelligence and labour, which I got unstintingly from all of my three translators.

 The third difficulty was the traumatic effects of Admiral’s still ongoing exile.
 His home city, Sarajevo, had been shattered by civil war and ethnic hatred, his lover killed by an anonymous artillery barrage, his library lost and his family dispersed.
 Until PEN rescued him from Bosnia, he lived out of suitcases, sometimes as a houseguest, other times as a borderline vagrant.
 A key element of the translation process—in which Admiral enthusiastically and courageously participated—was to reclaim a degree of order to his thought and experience from the psychological and intellectual effects of his exile.
 Translation wasn’t quite enough.
 We had to revise—rigorously, and frequently in invasive ways—the poems in their original formulations.
 This is a procedure that few poets find pleasant, and many can’t handle.
 Admiral didn’t flinch from it.

 Slobodan Drakulic, throughout all this, was the perfect accomplice: intellectually present and fundamentally merry, pragmatically focused and undaunted by the academic heresy of what we were doing.
-Like Schafer, he was more interested in getting the work done than in whether our tutus were on straight.
+Like Schafer always was, he was more interested in getting the work done than in whether our tutus were on straight.
 And he kept Admiral on the straight, which was no small job in itself.

-At one point, a few months after Admiral returned to Bosnia taking several hundred pages of pretty good poetry with him, Slobodan raised the questions of what we’d learned from the experience.
-I’d already related to him my experiences with Schafer, and it was one of the reasons he was so comfortable with the ways we worked with Admiral.
-But he wanted protocols, so we could do it again for somebody else who needed to be heard.
-It didn’t take us long to come up with these:
+At one point, a few months after Mahic returned to Bosnia taking several hundred pages of pretty good English language poetry with him, Slobodan raised the questions of what we’d learned from the experience.
+I’d already related to him my experiences with Schafer, and it was one of the reasons he was so comfortable with the ways we worked with Admiral even though we’d broken every academic rule either of us knew about.
+But as a trained sociologist, he also wanted protocols, so we could do it again for somebody else who needed to be heard.
+It didn’t take us long to come up with the protocols: